arnaudin/personal-homepage-v2-material/about.md

 - design vision & strategy
 - UI & interaction design
+- testing and evaluating designs to iteratively improve them
+- working with deeply technical teams to make the complex easy

 I understand the role of design in an evolving professional organization, and have experienced the spectrum: from having to fight to be heard, to educating colleagues and finding common ground, to becoming a trusted ally.
 I always come to the table as a strategic partner, embracing my responsibility to help the organization discover what is the right thing to make, and how to make it right.